elabit/robotmk-bridge-plugin/.github/instructions/robotmk_bridge_plugin.instructions.md

    - only accept files which do not have a mtime older than now - max_age (specified in the config)
 3. Implement conversion
    - We leverage the oxygen package (already insalled) for the conversion.
    - Ech result file gets read and converted using oxygen's "parse_results" from the handler.
-For that to work, the handelr name in the config must match the handler available to oxygen.
+For that to work, the handelr name in the config must match the handler available to rmkbridge.
    - A wrong handler name leads to an error.
    - our plugin receives the Robot Framework XML (as string)
    - Fail fast with meaningful error messages if handler missing or raises.